 - Cappucino Street's cozy cafes and restaurants

-- Rottnest Island - read more about our visit to Rotto here
+- Rottnest Iceland - read more about our visit to Rotto here

 (*) The statue of Bella was stolen from her bench at Bathers Beach in October 2019.
 Hope Bella finds her home again soon!